Dasharo/open-source-firmware-validation/README.md

 ## Ansible configuration

+> Note: Ansible runs were tested on QEMU based tests only.

 Setting variable $ANSIBLE_CONFIG to yes while running tests may prepare the DUT to execute given test suite.
 The use of this tool has the following
 requirements: